DeimosMH/DCH_CppPrimerPlus/docs/reviews.md

 <!-- -------------------------------------------- -->
 <details><summary>
-6. When are class constructors called?
+06. When are class constructors called?
 When are class destructors called?</br></br>

 </summary>

-constructors are called when object is created and during initialization. destructors are called when object is deleted or on the end of the program.
+constructors are called when object is created and during initialization. destructors are called when object is deleted or on the end of the program.</br></br>

 A class constructor is called when you create an object of that class or when you explicitly call the constructor.
 A class destructor is called when the object expires.